pipefy/RecruitmentExercise/FRONTENDEXERCISE.md

 # Recruitment Exercise - Pipefy

-The objective is evaluate your knowledge and experience with React and related libraries for front-end development.
+The objective is to evaluate your knowledge and experience with React and related libraries for front-end development.

 You will build a React application that will render a Pipey form.
 This application must:

 * Be a single page application, displaying all the form fields;
-* Store internally the values of these fields, as the user fill them up;
+* Store internally the values of those fields, as the user fills them up;
 * Submit the form to Pipefy's API;
 * Display any error messages sent by the API.